 Floods and fires have also been very much part of the district’s history.
-Although there had been previous floods, it was the devastating flood of 1906, which led to a number of rebuilding changes in Casterton.
-For example, the Albion Hotel, built in 1865 by the brothers Robert and George Grant, was a simple, single-storey, soled brick building with a wonderful symmetry of design.
-After the flood the Grant family demolished the original Hotel and replaced it with a far grander building.
+Although there had been previous floods, it was the devastating flood of 1906 which led to a number of rebuilding changes in Casterton.
+For example, the Albion Hotel, built in 1865 by the brothers Robert and George Grant, was a simple, single-storey, solid brick building with a wonderful symmetry of design.
+After the flood the Grant family demolished the original hotel and replaced it with a far grander building.
 Erected on Elizabethan architecture, massive size, and the same beautiful symmetry as the original building, it was regarded as a showpiece in Western Victoria.

 The flood of 1946 is remembered as ‘The Big Flood’ of the Sandford and Casterton areas and it was reported that 628 points of rain fell in four days.
-As with most Victorian regional districts fires have also been a major part of life in the country with the district experiencing its fair share of the state’s major fires: 1901 Black Thursday, 1939 Black Friday, 1951 and 1955.
+As with most Victorian regional districts, fires have also been a major part of life in the country with the district experiencing its fair share of the state’s major fires: 1901 Black Thursday, 1939 Black Friday, 1951 and 1955.

 There is a local history website dedicated to the Casterton area and contributions of articles, family information or links are most welcome.
 View Casterton & District Historical Society Inc Website